 If the mealworms get very hungry they will often nibble on the newspapers we pack them in (we only use newspapers with soy based inks).
-We offer our custom milled bran for $2.00 a pound in our store and will glady ship some with your worms in a separate container.
+We offer our custom milled bran sold with shipping included and will glady ship some with your worms in a separate container.

 While this popular misconception is very flattering, unfortunately we didn't harness the ability to geneticaly modify insects in the 1950s (which is too bad, we would be rich!).

 There are lots of rumors about giant mealworms, and hopefully this FAQ will put them to rest.

 There are two kinds of insects, those who go through a complete metamorphosis and pupate (beetles, flies, butterflies, waxworms) and those who don't (crickets, grasshoppers, roaches, and all true bugs).
 The difference is that those who pupate have a rapid decline in growth hormone which forces them to pupate, while those that don't keep a constant level of growth hormone throughout their life time.

-We found a way to keep the level of that hormone constant in our giant mealworms as it is in insects who don't pupate (crickets and roaches for example), so they won't go through metamorphosis.
+We found a way to keep mealworms from having that sharp decline in hormone as it is in insects who don't pupate (crickets and roaches for example), so they won't go through metamorphosis.
 The energy that they would have spent forming a pupa is now spent into growing longer and thicker.
-There is no hormone present in a giant mealworm that isn't present in a regular growing mealworm or in insects that do not metamorphose.
+There is no hormone, chemical, or vitamin present in a giant mealworm that isn't present in a regular growing mealworm or in insects that do not metamorphose.

 While the thought of being percieved as scientific geniuses was a lot of fun, our giants are just not genetically modified.